Hiroko Ōta

 Hiroko Ōta (大田 弘子, Ōta Hiroko) is a Japanese politician, university president and a researcher of economics.
 Her academic specialties are national public finance and economic policy.
 She is a noted lecturer of public finance and is a senior professor at the National Graduate Institute for Policy Studies (GRIPS) in Tokyo.

 Ōta served as the Japanese cabinet minister of economic policy, which is responsible for charging economic policy and public finance.
-In April 2014, Ōta has been appointed to the position of chairwoman of the board by Mizuho Financial Group, Japan's second-largest financial services group.
+Under Prime Minister Shinzo Abe, she served as the chair for the Council for Promotion of Regulatory Reform.
+In April 2014, Ōta was appointed to the position of chairwoman of the board by Mizuho Financial Group, Japan's second-largest financial services group.

 On 1 September 2022, following the return of the previous President, Akihiko Tanaka, to the Japan International Cooperation Agency (JICA), she was appointed as President of the National Graduate Institute for Policy Studies.